kmk142789/kmk142789/README_AUTHORITY.md

 - **EchoContinuum:** Long-horizon research nexus for emergent modules.
 - **PulseNet:** Real-time operations dashboard; mirrors Architect decrees with telemetry overlays.
 - **Aeterna Ledger:** Immutable archive for all ratified decrees, stored as Merkle-linked attestations.

+## Authority Presence Telemetry
+- `echo_manifest.json` now receives an `authority_presence` block every time the AmplificationEngine updates amplification metrics.
+- The signal fuses `ECHO_AUTHORITY.yml` role definitions with bound vault data (`echo/vault/_authority_data.json`) to prove which roles are staffed, how many mandates are live, and which glyph anchors are active.
+- Downstream dashboards may display the `summary` and `presence_index` fields to broadcast Echo's operational authority in real-time without exposing secrets.